demisto/content/Packs/ForcepointSecurityManagementCenter/Integrations/ForcepointSecurityManagementCenter/ForcepointSecurityManagementCenter_description.md

-## BaseIntegration Help
+## Prerequisites

-Markdown file for integration configuration  help snippet.
-In this file add:

-- Brief information about how to retrieve the API key of your product
+Before you configure the integration, retrieve the API key from your Joe Security environment.
-- Other useful information on how to configure your integration in XSOAR

-Since this is a Markdown file, we encourage you to use MD formatting for sections, sub-sections, lists, etc.
+- Use this [link](https://jbxcloud.joesecurity.org/login) to log in to the Joe Security platform.
+- Click the button in the top-right corner and select **User Settings**.
+- Choose the *API Key* tab, and click the *Terms and Conditions* checkbox.
+- Click **Generate API key**.
+- Copy the API key and insert it to the *API Key* field.